frobijn/nF_nanoframework.github.io/content/unit-test/framework-v4/deployment-configuration.md

 ```
 The `[DeploymentConfiguration]` attribute accepts the key in the deployment configuration.
 The parameter should have a type of `string` to receive textual values, `int` or `long` for integer values or `byte[]` for binary data.
 If data is not available, the argument passed is `null` or -1 for integer values; this is reported in the result of the unit test.

 It is best to specify the value in the deployment configuration with the same type as used in the code: a text value or file for `string` data, a number for `int` or `long` and a file for `byte[]`.
 The test platform will try to convert values from one type to another if necessary.
 A value that is used in the code as an `int` can be specified in the deployment configuration as a string, eg., `"42"`.
+A value that is used in the code as `byte[]` can best be specified in the deployment configuration as a file, but it is possible to specify a number (a 64-bit integer converted to bytes, little-endian) or string (text encoded as UTF8).

 ## Executing tests depending on deployment configuration information